tnapf/Router/README.md

 Router::addRoute($route);
 ```

-If you want to the same controller to be used for multiple methods you can do the following...
+If you want the same controller to be used for multiple methods you can do the following...

 ```php
 use Tnapf\Router\Enums\Methods;